 Bottom Line: Is It Safe to Eat at Taco Bell?

-As you can see, despite the fact that Taco Bell says several of its menu items are made without gluten, it is not safe to eat at this restaurant.
+As you can see, even though Taco Bell says several of its menu items are made without gluten, it’s not safe to eat at this restaurant.

-Two of the “made without gluten” menu items contain oats, which likely contain detectable levels of wheat.
-On top of that, each of the three menu items I tested with my Nima Sensor either contain gluten ingredients or are heavily cross contaminated with other menu items that contain gluten.
+Two of the “made without gluten” menu items contain oats, which contain detectable levels of wheat.
+On top of that, each of the three menu items I tested with my Nima Sensor either contains gluten ingredients or is heavily cross-contaminated with other items containing gluten.

 Bottom line: Taco Bell is NOT safe for anyone serious about following a gluten-free diet.
 Those with celiac disease and gluten sensitivity should heed this warning not to eat at Taco Bell.